House Hunting Tips: Things to Look at Before You Buy

 - Check Out the Windows and Doors

-Find the right home?
-Visit the Allstate Moving Center for helpful hints and tricks as you prepare to pack up and go.
+Once you find your new home, visit the Allstate Moving Center for helpful hints and tricks as you prepare to pack up and go.

 Disclaimer: These are only a few of the items you should look at when assessing the quality of a house.
 Every situation is different.
-You should make your purchase or other home buying decisions based on an inspection by a professional, licensed inspector.
+You should make your purchase or other homebuying decisions based on an inspection by a professional, licensed inspector.